What Are Ways Cross Contamination Can Occur? Simply Explained

 What Is Cross‑Contamination in the Kitchen

 Cross‑contamination isn’t a fancy scientific term you need a degree to understand.
-And it’s just the unwanted movement of harmful microorganisms—from raw foods, surfaces, or even your hands—to foods that won’t be cooked further.
+It’s just the unwanted movement of harmful microorganisms—from raw foods, surfaces, or even your hands—to foods that won’t be cooked further.
 Think of it as a relay race where the baton is bacteria, and the finish line is your dinner plate.

 Raw‑to‑Ready Transfer